What is Familial Pancreatic Cancer?

 Individuals from FPC families who have 3 or more first-degree relatives with pancreatic cancer are estimated to have an increased lifetime risk of pancreatic cancer that may be up to 30 times higher than the general population.

 Individuals who carry germline mutations in known genes linked to pancreatic cancer risk (BRCA1, BRCA2, PALB2, CDKN2A, ATM, STK11, MLH1, MSH2, MSH6, PMS2, and EPCAM) are also at an increased risk of various cancers, including pancreatic cancer.
 For individuals with a mutation in 1 of these genes, the risk of pancreatic cancer may be particularly higher if there is also a history of pancreatic cancer in the family.
-Recent studies have found that 4% to 15% of individuals with pancreatic cancer will have a mutation in 1 of these genes.
-Individuals with pancreatic cancer who are of Ashkenazi Jewish ancestry may be more likely to carry 1 of these genetic mutations.
-Some national guidelines now recommend genetic testing for any pancreatic cancer patient of Ashkenazi Jewish ancestry, regardless of their family history of cancer or age at diagnosis.
+Recent studies have found that 4% to 10% of individuals with pancreatic cancer will have a mutation in 1 of these genes.
+Individuals with pancreatic cancer who are of Ashkenazi Jewish ancestry are even more likely to carry 1 of these genetic mutations.
+Some national guidelines now recommend genetic testing for any person diagnosed with pancreatic cancer, regardless of their family history of cancer or age at diagnosis.

 Tobacco use increases an individual’s lifetime risk of pancreatic cancer, regardless of their family history.
 Tobacco use may significantly increase the risk of pancreatic cancer for individuals from FPC families.